Bachelor of Pharmacy

 * Elective Courses

-** Elective Course for articulate to the Bachelor of Medicine and Bachelor of Surgery (MBBS) upon graduation
+** Elective Course for articulation to the Bachelor of Medicine and Bachelor of Surgery (MBBS) upon graduation

 Admissions Information